vahyno/final-vacwood-backend/README.md

 # README

-# Project 3: VacWood School Community app - MERN stack
+# Project 3: Vacwood School Community app - MERN stack

 ### Description:
 * "A web app for Teachers and Families to Connect."